Independent reviewing officers check that children in care are looked after well and listened to.

 It's all about you!

-These are the things which the law says your local authority must look at when reviewing your care:
+These are the things which the law says must be part of your care review:

 Whether your local authority should try to get a change in your legal position.
-For example, your social worker might think it would be better for you to be the subject of a care order – which would give your local authority more legal responsibility over your welfare.
+For example, your social worker might think it would be better for you to be the subject of a care order – which would give your local authority more legal responsibility in looking after you;

-Arrangements for you seeing your family members, and if there’s a need for any changes to make sure these relationships are encouraged.
+Arrangements for you seeing people in your family, and if there’s a need for any changes to make sure these relationships are encouraged;

 Your leisure interests.
 If you would like to start a new hobby or join a club or group, this is the bit of your review which can make plans for that!